Sugar scrub recipes can do wonders for your skin. Here's how to make a sugar scrub that will benefit your skin the most

 Our Raspberry Lemon Sugar Scrub is jam-packed with good-for-you ingredients in the form of coconut oil, almond oil, jojoba oil, kaolin clay, witch hazel, lemon essential oil, and rosemary extract.
 Together, these ingredients help heal the skin from the inside out and promote the smooth, radiant complexion we all crave.

-Plus, it is Certified Organic so you know you will only be using the highest quality ingredients.
+Plus, it is a food-grade sugar scrub so you know you will only be using the highest quality ingredients.
 It even comes our 60 day "Love It or Your Money Back Guarantee"!

 See what it can do for you risk free: